Trundicho/FirstNameFinder/README.md

 You can also use your own and adjust FirstNameModelBuilder to read your own name database.
 Then you would also have to adjust the file name in the application.properties.

 ## Run the application
 Start FirstNameFinderApplication
 Open in your browser: localhost:8080/ui

+## Background
+First name finder was implemented between christmas and new year 2017/2018 to help to find a name for our child.